jeremybrenner/redis_talk/README.md

 # Redis

-## TL;DR Overview
+## Why is it important?

-* NoSQL, key-value storage database
+* NoSQL, key-value storage cache
-* Flexible and super fast( caching, different data types, etc.)
+* Flexible and fast( caching, different data types, etc.)
 * Takes several data types
 * Atomic commands - all clients aware of changes
 * No dependencies!

+## Roadblocks

+* Used by many clients in many languages
+* Large spectrum of specific commands to datatypes ( good and bad )
+* Not often used as a primary database in Rails
+* Spent too much time trying to make chat work :(

+## Takeaways!

+* Has simple and complex use cases
+* Great for caching ( APIs, etc.)
+* Persists primarily in memory (FAST)
-* Sweet docs and lots of clients for use
+* Flexible, and has simple powerful commands for cron jobs, pub/sub
+* Great docs!

 ## Set it up!